alpine-docker/git/README.md

 ### docker-git-alpine

-a useful simple git container running in alpine linux, especially for RancherOS which don't have package manager.
+a useful simple git container running in alpine linux, especially for tiny linux distro, such as RancherOS, which don't have package manager.

 Notes: only useful to clone the git codes with https url.